 We thought that surgery was my last, as I experienced a very positive outcome for another 2 years.
 Then, in May of 2015, as I was planning Relay for Life at my job, I began to notice some familiar changes in my vision.
 My left eye in particular was having trouble focusing.
 It is interesting how when you have strabismus, you are so in tune with your eyes that you notice this subtle change right when it starts, and you can identify what it is (for better or worse.)

-Again, this is no longer a cosmetic issue and hasn’t been since 2010.
-No one has seen my eye turn in more than 6 years, which is such a blessing.
-But I want my vision to be correct as well!
+Again, this is not longer a cosmetic issue.
+No one has visibly seen my eye turn in more than 6 years, which is such a blessing.
+But I want my vision to be correct as well, as life with double vision can be challenging to say the least!
 I kept praying it was nothing and postponed calling the doctor until October.
 Things had gotten pretty bad during the preceding 4 months, and I had become scared to drive due to major depth perception issues.
 We scheduled a fifth surgery in Huntsville the day before my 25th birthday. #fifthtimesacharm.
 As it was more recent, I remember this surgery well.
 Luke took off work, and my bosses were also very understanding.
 We stayed with my Mom who again froze sponge packs for me.
 One of our former church members/deacons came to the Madison Surgery Center to say a prayer for a great outcome, and for all intents and purposes the surgery was highly successful.
 Anything less than a 10 result is highly successful, and I achieved a 6.
 However, 1 is ideal.